Aaron Wilbraham: Bristol City

 It was announced on 2 July 2014 that Wilbraham had signed for Bristol City on a one-year contract.
 Wilbraham scored one goal and set up another on his competitive debut for the club against Sheffield United in a 2–1 win on the opening day of the season at Bramall Lane.
 On his home debut, he scored twice against Colchester United in another 2–1 victory, making it three goals from his first two games.
 Wilbraham continued his impressive form with 2 goals in wins over Notts County and Doncaster, as well as a brace in a 3–0 win over Port Vale, taking his goal tally to 7 from 8 league games.
 Wilbraham eventually registered the highest goalscoring season of his career, notching 21 goals in all competitions as his side clinched promotion to the Football League Championship.

 Bolton Wanderers

 On 3 August 2017 Bolton Wanderers confirmed that Wilbraham had joined them for an undisclosed fee, signing a one-year contract.
 He scored his first goal for Bolton when coming on as a substitute for Jon Flanagan in a 1–1 draw with Sheffield Wednesday at Hillsborough on 10 March 2018.
 His second goal for Bolton was the winner in a 3–2 victory over Nottingham Forest on 6 May 2018 – a result which helped to keep the Trotters in the EFL Championship.
 He was released by Bolton at the end of the 2017–18 season.

 Rochdale

 On 25 June 2018, Rochdale announced the signing of Wilbraham for the 2018–19 season.
 He was offered a new contract by the club at the end of the 2018–19 season and on 28 June 2019, Wilbraham signed a new one-year contract.

+Knutsford

+In 2024 and 2025, Wilbraham came out of retirement to make ad-hoc appearances for Cheshire League First Division club Knutsford.
+He won the 2023–24 Cheshire FA Amateur Cup with the club.